Difference Between Chromatin and Chromosome

 It is necessary for the DNA to remain intact because when the process of cell division takes place, the information getting replicated through DNA must be exactly copied and equally distributed to the numbers of cells.

-If any mistake occurs in this process, that may result in any change in the structure of Chromosomes can lead to severe problems.
+If any mistake occurs in this process, which may result in any change in the structure of Chromosomes can lead to severe problems.

 Sex Chromosomes are responsible for the sex of the offspring that gets one of the sex chromosomes from both mother and father.